This post is also available in: Français (French)

 Population dynamics and urbanization will continue to figure among the major transformations affecting West Africa.
 Between 2015 and 2040, the population of West Africa will double and cities will absorb most of this demographic growth.
 There is a continuous need to understand urbanization, including the urban network and the regional economy; relations and interactions between cities and rural areas; and the impact of urbanization on gender and access to social services.

 One of the key features of the West African urban network is that it is cross‑border in nature.
-Close to one-fifth of its urban population lives less than 50 kilometers from a land border.
+Close to one-fifth of its urban population lives less than 50 km from a land border.
 In 2015, these urban border populations consisted of more than 27 million people living in 681 cities of quite diverse size and significance.
 Recent research by the OECD shows for example that border cities have experienced higher rates of growth than other cities in the region and specialize in commercial activities that stimulate growth and foster higher densities.

 The University of Florida Sahel Research Group will contribute towards the flagship report “Atlas on Cities in Africa” published by the OECD Sahel and West Africa Club in 2020.
 The main objective of the Atlas is to analyze urban transformations and integrate their economic, social and territorial impacts into public policies and the development agenda.